The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

-\begin{proof} The graph of group $\Mg$ is obtained form the topological decomposition of $\M$ along $\Pi\sqcup\Xi$ performed by algorithms $\mathfrak{Top2}$, $\mathfrak{Top3}$ and from finite presentations of the fundamental groups of the pieces obtained in Lemma \ref{algopieces}.(i) together with their peripheral subgroups systems given by algorithm of Lemma \ref{algopieces}.(iii).
+\begin{proof} The graph of group $\Mg$ is deduced from the topological decomposition of $\M$ along $\Pi\sqcup\Xi$ obtained by algorithms $\mathfrak{Top2}$, $\mathfrak{Top3}$ and from finite presentations of the fundamental groups of the pieces obtained in Lemma \ref{algopieces}.(i) together with their peripheral subgroups systems given algorithmically by Lemma \ref{algopieces}.(iii).